Fast Formula

 Write user functions and use them in formulae

-Use Global Variables, Database items and PLSQL in fast formulae
+Use Global Variables, Database items and PLSQL in fast

 Compile and fine-tune a fast formula